-However, analysis of the observed credit risk charges is complicated by the different model types encountered.
+However, analysis of the observed credit spread shocks is complicated by the different model types encountered.
 In particular, model outputs for the integrated models have generally covered all facets of credit risk while model outputs for modular approaches do not provide data on migration risk or default risk at the single instrument level.

-The analysis of credit risk modelling focused on credit spread information which was derived from the data submissions20.
+The analysis of credit risk modelling focused on credit spread information which was derived from the data submissions.
 Analyses have been grouped as follows:

-Participating undertakings were combined into two groups: undertakings using an integrated modelling approach, for which instrument-level data on credit spread risk, migration risk and default risk is covered in one simulation; and undertakings using a modular approach, for which the market module was used to provide instrument-level data, covering, in general, only credit spread risk.

-Corporate bonds were split into three groups: financial, non-financial and supranational.
+- Participating undertakings were combined into two groups: undertakings using an integrated modelling approach, for which instrument-level data on credit spread risk, migration risk and default risk is covered in one simulation; and undertakings using a modular approach, for which the market module was used to provide instrument-level data, covering, in general, only credit spread risk. - Corporate bonds were split into three groups: financial, non-financial and supranational.
+Starting from this edition, participants were also asked to evaluate GBP and USD corporate bonds.